seontechnologies/seon-android-sdk-public/README.md

 # Changelog
+## 6.7.0
+- Added payload compression which considerably reduces output size.
+- Improved behaviour monitoring exception messages.
+- Introduced fallback mechanism for `is_on_call` when `READ_PHONE_STATE` permission is not granted.
+- Improved emulator detection.
+- Internal changes and improvements for upcoming features.

 ## 6.6.1
 - Introducing Supremo remote control detection:
     - `remote_control_provider` possible return values has been extended with `Supremo`.